BMW K1600

 unveiled at the Intermot motorcycle show in Cologne in October 2010; they went on sale in March 2011.
 The latter was announced in October 2016.

-The K1600GTL is a full dress luxury tourers, which replaced the K1200LT.
+The K1600GTL is a full dress luxury tourer, which replaced the K1200LT.
 It was intended to compete with the Honda Gold Wing.
 The K1600GT was more of a sport tourer similar to the then-existing K1300GT and previous K1200GT models.
 (Note: The K1600GTL is also listed as a sport-touring motorcycle e.g. on Motorcyclists "Fastest Production Motorcycles".)
 The K1600B is a bagger designed primarily for the North American market.
 The K1600 Grand America is another fully dressed tourer which is primarily marketed in North America which was launched in 2018.

 Technology

 The bikes feature a new 1649 cc straight-six engine which is mounted transversely across chassis.
 The cylinders are angled forward by 55°.

 The engine was originally used on the Concept 6, a concept bike that was shown at the 2009 EICMA Milan Motor Show.

 BMW claims that the engine, which at 560 mm wide is just 67 mm wider than the K1300 engine, is the narrowest in-line six-cylinder engine ever produced.
 Cylinder bore is 72.0 mm and the distance between cylinder centres 77 mm.

 The camshafts are hollow, with cam lobes pressed on, which saves around 2 lb.

 The engine has electronic throttle control and multiple drive modes which can be set according to road conditions.

 New technology for BMW on these models include adaptive headlights.
 As standard the headlights shine onto a mirror which keeps the beam level according to how the bike is pitched.
 The optional adaptive headlights include a servomotor that directs the headlight beam according to how the bike is leaning in a turn, effectively pointing the beam around the bend.

 To save weight, the motorcycle has a unique cast magnesium alloy subframe to which the front fairing is secured.